5app/memoize/README.md

 # Options `memoize(handler, {...options})`

+-   `option.useCache` _(Boolean|Function)_: A truthy/fasly or a function to decide whether to use the cached record or not.
+Default `true`
+-   `option.staleInMs` _Number_: The number of milliseconds before the cache is deemed stale.
+Results will still be served from the cache whilst an attempt to refresh the cache is made separatly.
+Default `10000` ms.
+-   `option.getKey` _Function_: A function to create a key based upon the input of the function being memoized.
+Default: a serialization of all the arguments.
+-   `option.cache` _Object_: Instance of a Map like object to store the cache.
+Default `new Map`
+-   `options.cacheMaxSize` _Number_: The maximum number of entries to store in the cache.
+Default `1000`

 ## `option.useCache`

 Whether to use cache this can be a Boolean value (useful to disable it when testing).
 Or a function e.g.

 This snippet checks the cached value before deciding whether to use it...

 ```js
 const memoize = require('@5app/memoize');